 Doug Collins joined The Sherry Lansing Foundation as Director in 2008.
 Among his duties is the management of PrimeTime LAUSD, which recruits and places retirees as volunteers in K-12 Los Angeles public school classrooms.

-He also supervises the foundation’s initiatives with the American Cancer Society Cancer Action Network, Big Brothers Big Sisters of Greater Los Angeles, the Carter Center, Encore.org, the Entertainment Industry Foundation (EIF), the Foundation for the National Institutes of Health (FNIH), Friends of Cancer Research; the Independent Citizens’ Oversight Committee (ICOC) of the California Institute for Regenerative Medicine (CIRM), the L.A.
-Opera, the Mayor’s Blue Ribbon Commission on the Downtown Event Center, STOP CANCER, the University of Chicago Lab Schools, and the W.M.
-Keck Foundation.
+He also supervises the foundation’s work with the Big Brothers Big Sisters of Greater Los Angeles, the Broad Center, the Carter Center, Encore.org, the Entertainment Industry Foundation, Friends of Cancer Research, the Independent Citizens’ Oversight Committee (ICOC) of the California Institute for Regenerative Medicine (CIRM), the Albert and Mary Lasker Foundation, the W.M.
+Keck Foundation, the Pacific Council on International Policy, and Stand Up To Cancer.

 Prior to launching his career in the nonprofit sector, Doug served as Director of Development in the Paramount Motion Picture Group and headed two independent production companies under the aegis of Paramount Network Television.